t0rzz/SamLoader-Reloaded/README.md

 Download firmware for Samsung devices (without any extra Windows drivers).

+# Duofrost - Samsung Firmware Downloader

+This is yet another firmware downloader for Samsung devices, but it has some special features.

+For one, it's cross-platform.
+Duofrost runs on Windows, Linux, macOS, and even Android!

+Duofrost is also a graphical program, with a shared UI across all supported platforms.

+Most of the functionality in Duofrost is based on Samloader.
+The Python code has been converted to Kotlin and tweaked to take advantage of some of Kotlin's features.

+Duofrost uses Jetpack Compose, JetBrains Compose for Desktop, and Kotlin Multiplatform to create a shared codebase for all supported platforms.

 ## Important notice (active fork)

 This fork (https://github.com/t0rzz/SamLoader-Reloaded) contains substantial improvements and is actively maintained compared to the "martinetd" fork.
 Please use this repository and open issues/PRs here.